San Fernando Valley Involuntary Manslaughter Attorney

 These types of cases are complicated and only the best defense attorneys should be dealing with them.
 If you or a loved one is in trouble come and sit down with me and we will figure out your best defense.

 Involuntary manslaughter is the act of unlawfully killing another human being unintentionally.
 Unlike murder or voluntary manslaughter, there is no intent to kill.

 Involuntary manslaughter is defined under California Penal Code section 192(b) as an unlawful killing that takes place during the commission of an unlawful act such as a misdemeanor or infraction or during a commission of a lawful act that involves a high risk of death or great bodily harm committed recklessly amounting to criminal negligence.

-Our Manslaughter Attorneys will assert any and all applicable defenses on your behalf.
-For example, if you have a reasonable belief that you were protecting yourself or another person from immediate death or great bodily harm, we may assert the defense of self defense or defense of others,
+Our Manslaughter Attorneys at the Hedding law Firm will assert any and all applicable defenses on your behalf.
+For example, if you have a reasonable belief that you were protecting yourself or another person from immediate death or great bodily harm, we may assert the defense of self defense or defense of others.